Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-When you arrive at Camp Zama visit the ACS Financial Readiness Program.
-Our financial representative can help you prepare a budget and provide information on money management and savings while you're in Japan.
-This is an expensive service stateside but is offered free by Department of Defense.
-Financial Readiness Program (FRP) ACS FRP provides the following services:
+When you arrive at Camp Zama, visit the Army Community Service’s Financial Readiness Program.
+Our financial representative can help you prepare a budget and provide information on money management and saving while you're in Japan.
+This is an expensive service stateside but is offered free by the Department of Defense.
+The FRP provides the following services:

-Note: Personnel requesting an AER loan may also be referred to the Financial Readiness for budget counseling before a loan is approved.
+Note: Personnel requesting an Army Emergency Relief loan may also be referred to the Financial Readiness Program for budget counseling before a loan is approved.

 Before You Move

 Have a garage sale before you leave.
-This will help rid you of some things you may no longer need and also give you a little extra relocation funds.
+This will help you get rid of some things you may no longer need -- and give you a little extra relocation money.